APB97/VSProjectZip/README.md

 ## Roadmap

 * settings like additional directories or files to skip (Done)
-* ability to change desired location and filename for the output archive (Users can only change desired location for now)
+* ability to change desired location and filename for the output archive (Done)

 ## How to use (Work in Progress)